With summer quickly on the way (or already underway) in earnest for much of the country, it’s time to give a shot in the arm to your summer style.

 2. Casual Day at the Office

-- Dark wash chambray shirt
+- Dark wash chambray

 - Light grey washed slim chinos